-Areas of study: Cadastral engineering and construction, geodesy, geographic information systems, geomatics, hydrographic surveying, land management, laser scanning, photogrammetry, satellite positioning, spatial information systems and computing, town planning and valuation, water resources.
+Areas of study Cadastral engineering and construction, geodesy, geographic information systems, geomatics, hydrographic surveying, industrial and cadastral surveying, land and mining surveying, land management, modern surveying techniques and computations, photogrammetry and laser scanning, satellite positioning, spatial data sensing systems and remote sensing, town planning and valuation, water resources.

 Assumed knowledge: Mathematics Advanced (Band 5).
 Applicants who have achieved less than Band 5 may need additional study and/or assistance to successfully complete the mathematics requirement of the program.